Disclosure: Our content does not constitute financial advice. Speak to your financial advisor. We may earn money from companies reviewed. Learn more

 - Your IRA valuables are securely delivered straight to your house in the form of physical gold and silver bars or coins.

-- Your investments in the Home Storage Gold IRA are tangible metals with real value that is effective against the ravages of inflation.
+- Your investments in the Home Storage Gold IRA are tangible metals with real value that are effective against the ravages of inflation.

 The ugly side of such Home Storage Gold IRA accounts is that while the IRS has not specifically ruled for or against these unusual structure, delivery, and storage procedures, they have stated in their other sections of code that it is illegal to store physical IRA assets in your home.
 This has been ruled a criminal offense punishable by time in jail if it is determined in court to be premeditated and done knowingly.
-In the end, taking advantage of a little known loop-hole in the IRS's slightly unclear IRA rules and regulations could cost you your freedom, and not merely penalties and interest fees that you might expect to pay for crossing the tax man at Big Brother.
 Discretion is the better part of valor in this, as in many other cases.